voxel51/fiftyone-teams-app-deploy/docker/README.md

 1. Copy your `compose.override.yaml` and `.env` files into the `legacy-auth` directory
 1. `cd` into the `legacy-auth` directory
-1. In the .env file, set the required environment variables
+1. In your `.env` file, set the required environment variables
     - `FIFTYONE_ENCRYPTION_KEY`
     - `FIFTYONE_API_URI`
     - `FIFTYONE_AUTH_SECRET`